arashita/Pinterest-Clone/Documentations/database_schema.md

 4. User ↔ Like ↔ Image: A user can like many images, and an image can have many likes.
 5. User ↔ Comment ↔ Image: A user can comment on many images, and an image can have many comments.
 6. Comment ↔ Comment (Threaded): A comment can have multiple replies (threaded comments).
+7. User ↔ Follow: A user can follow many other users.
+8. Follow ↔ User: A follow entry refers to a follower and the user they are following.